“Walk This Way” to Avoid Victim Culture and Develop a Growth-owner Mindset

 In this world, there are pairs that just seem meant for each other.
 Think about it.
 What about the decadent, rich taste of chocolate with the refreshingly sweet essence of strawberry?

 Maybe the addition of salt and pepper to flavor a dish.
-The silly cat, Tom, relentlessly chasing after the cunning mouse, Jerry.
+The silly cat, Tom, relentlessly chases after the cunning mouse, Jerry.
 A cold drink of water on a blistering summer’s day.

 How about the legendary band Aerosmith and the hip-hop group Run DMC?

 Well, well, well, friends, have I got a story for you.
 If you don’t know much about the Aerosmith and Run DMC combination on the song “Walk This Way,” prepare to be astounded.

 To get the full picture, we need to go wayyyyy back...
 Back to the Future.

 A match made in heaven?
 Not even close.
 But soon, everything was going to change.